 - HEAVY DUTY EXHAUST FAN: The housing is made of galvanized steel which prevents rust and has pre-drilled holes for easy mounting.
 Rolled flange edges offer handling protection during installation.

-- EXHAUST FAN WARRANTY: This heavy duty exhaust fan has 1 year limited warranty.
+- EXHAUST FAN WARRANTY: This heavy duty exhaust fan has a 1 year limited warranty.
 The shutters open and close automatically.
 Fans do not come with electrical plugs.
 Requires wiring to your building's electrical system.

 For almost 70 years, Maxx Air has supplied knowledge and excellent products to the ventilation sector.